ericoporto/ags-manual-wiki/GeneralSettings.md

 There used to be an option for Save Game integration with Windows Vista, it was called **Enhanced save games**.
-Since this was removed in later versions of Windows, this option has been removed.
+Since this was removed in later versions of Windows, this option has been removed in AGS 3.6.0.

 ## Sound